11florin/valentina-s-flowers-paradise/README.md

 * The website was tested on mobile, tablet, and desktop devices.
 * All navigation links work correctly.
-* The sticky navigation bar functions on all pages.
+* The fixed navigation bar functions on all pages.
 * Images resize correctly on different screen sizes.
 * HTML and CSS were validated using W3C validators.